Runners see a lot of different stretching poses, but are often confused on the best stretches to keep them healthy and ready for optimal performance.

 Lean against a wall, car, tree, or other support.
 Keep right leg straight and heel on ground.
 Hold stretch 8 to 10 seconds.
 To increase this stretch, place forefoot on book or two-inch timber block and lean gently into a deeper stretch.

-Remember: Hold each stretch for 2–4 seconds.
+When performing these stretches before or after running, remember to hold each stretch for 2–4 seconds.
 Return to the start position and repeat each stretch 8–12 times.
-By doing these 10 best stretches for runners regularly, you will keep flexible all of your running muscles.
+By doing these 10 best stretches for runners regularly, you will keep all of your running muscles flexible.

 These 10 stretches first appeared in an article in Irish Runner magazine.
 Used with permission.